loganbelew2/loganbelew2/README.md

 #### A full-stack web developer

 - 🏠 I like to build things and solve problems
-- 👨‍🎓 I'm currently advancing my proficiency with react and django.
-- ☁️ I'm currently learning AWS.
+- 👨‍🎓 I am currently learning AWS services
 - 👯 I’m looking to collaborate on projects
 - Feel free to reach out to me on LinkedIn